 President, Madison Environmental Group, Inc., and President, Community Car

 Address: 25 N. Pinckney, Madison, WI, 53703

 Interests: Green Development, Transportation, Environmental Action Programs

 Current Projects: Yale B.A., Boston University JD 1989, MBA 1990.
-Admitted to practice law in MA & CA. Clients include videogame publishers, wireless content providers, toy companies, game and content development companies and talent agencies.
+Admitted to practice law in MA & CA. Clients include interactive entertainment and technology companies in the start-up and growth spaces.